bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 Any DANE certificate usage mode is compatible with SVCB, but the usage guidelines from {{Section 4 of !RFC7671}} continue to apply.

-## Accidental pinning
+## Unintended pinning

-When a service is used by third-party consumers, DANE allows the consumer to publish records that make claims about the certificates used by the service.
-When the service subsequently rotates its TLS keys, DANE authentication will fail for these consumers, resulting in an outage.
+As noted in {{Section 6 of !RFC7671}}, DANE encounters operational difficulties when the TLSA record is published by an entity other than the service provider.
+For example, a customer might copy the TLSA record into their own zone, rather than publishing an alias to the TLSA record hosted in the service provider's zone.
+When the service subsequently rotates its TLS keys, DANE authentication will fail, resulting in an outage for this customer.
 Accordingly, zone owners MUST NOT publish TLSA records for public keys that are not under their control unless they have an explicit arrangement with the key holder.

 To prevents the above misconfiguration and ensure that TLS keys can be rotated freely, service operators MAY reject TLS connections whose SNI does not correspond to an approved TLSA base domain.

 Service Bindings also enable any third party consumer to publish fixed SvcParams for the service.
 This can cause an outage or service degradation if the service makes a backward-incompatible configuration change.
-Accordingly, zone owners SHOULD NOT publish SvcParams for a TargetName that they do not control, and service operators should take caution when making incompatible configuration changes.
+Accordingly, zone owners should avoid publishing SvcParams for a TargetName that they do not control, and service operators should exercise caution when making incompatible configuration changes.

 # Security Considerations

-This document specifies the use of TLSA as a property of each connection attempt.
-In environments where DANE is optional, this means that the fallback procedure might use DANE for some connection attempts but not others.
+The use of TLSA records specified in this document is independent for each SVCB connection attempt.
+In environments where DANE is optional, this means that the client might use DANE for some connection attempts but not others when processing a single SVCB RRSet.

 This document only specifies the use of TLSA records when all relevant DNS records (including SVCB, TLSA, and CNAME records) were resolved securely.
 If any of these resolutions were insecure (as defined in {{Section 4.3 of !RFC4035}}), the client MUST NOT rely on the TLSA record for connection security.
 However, if the client would otherwise have used an insecure plaintext transport, it MAY use an insecure resolution result to achieve opportunistic security.